-I don’t get asking for an Invoice before a PO is ever signed and before the service is completed or the goods are delivered.
 The invoice is something that the Vendor sends to the customer after the order has been completed.
 So shortly after delivery of the product when buying goods or after a service has been completed if it’s service-orientated.
-Accounts Payable will go through some checks BEFORE the invoice is paid.
+Accounts Payable will go through some checks before the invoice is paid.
 Some of those checks are prices, quantities, and terms to make sure the vendor fulfilled their PO legally binding contract.
-PLUS, the VAR can not release the Order until a PO is signed.
+Plus, the VAR can not release the Order until a PO is signed.

 I’ll break it down even simpler: